'I may be wrong and you may be right,

 Publications

-Absorbing the Arrow of Electromagnetic Radiation, (with Charles Sebens).Studies in History and Philosophy of Science, forthcoming.[preprint]When Fields Are Not Degrees of Freedom, (with Vera Hartenstein).The British Journal for the Philosophy of Science, 72(1):245-275, 2021.[published version] [preprint]
+Absorbing the Arrow of Electromagnetic Radiation, (with Charles Sebens).Studies in History and Philosophy of Science, forthcoming.[preprint]Main Question

 What is the Status of the Wave-Function?